10 questions to make sure you're ready to become parents.

 Are you ready to add another person (aka an amazing little human) into your family?

 Brittle explains, “When the baby comes, it will demand nearly all of your time and energy and love.
 This means you'll have less for your partner.
 That's just a fact.
 You'll need to be much more intentional about the time and energy and love that you do have available and use it to protect and nurture your friendship.
 It's easy for couples to grow distant without even noticing when they don't do this."

 9. What if trying to conceive is challenging for us?

-Cocharo says couples should also discuss the possibility of not getting pregnant right away, and how that may feel.
+Next, Cocharo says couples should also discuss the possibility of not getting pregnant right away, and how that may feel.
 So questions like, “How would you feel if we were unable to conceive?" or “How do you feel about adoption or surrogacy?" are important to talk about.

 “Infertility is a very stressful and challenging obstacle for many couples.
-Rather than silently hope you'll be one of the lucky ones with no problems, discuss the importance of having children ahead of time," Cocharo says.
-“Ask each other about your openness to infertility treatments, as well as adoption or surrogacy.
+Rather than silently hoping you'll be one of the lucky ones with no problems, discuss the importance of having children ahead of time," Cocharo says.
+“Ask each other about your openness to fertility treatments, as well as adoption or surrogacy.
 Assuming that your partner feels how you do, without discussion, is a recipe for disappointment and disaster down the road."

 10. What do we want our future to look like?

 It's easy to get caught up in the excitement of starting a family, but what do you want life to look like when your kids are grown?
 Do you dream of family vacations with one or two adult children, or Thanksgiving meals with a football team of kids gathered around?

 “At some point—18 or so years after the baby arrives—the baby will leave.
 And the two of you will be free to make some choices," Brittle says.